Pocomoke City Chamber of Commerce, Inc.

 Section 2.
 Standing Committees

-The standing committees may include: Membership, Finance, Executive, Economic Development, Tourism, and such others as may be deemed necessary by the Board of Directors.
+The standing committees may include: Membership, Finance, Executive (Board of Director Officers), Economic Development, Tourism, and such others as may be deemed necessary by the Board of Directors.

 Section 3.
 Testimonies